deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
-| 🕌  Qiwa
+| 🕌  Ukeg
 ----------------------------------
 |
 | A fiery red figure sulks in the
 | dusty shadows at the corner of
 | your vision.
 At first you think
 | it might be human and you
-| wonder who or what it is.
+| wonder who or what he is.
 What
-| is it thinking about?
+| is he thinking about?
 When you
 | turn to look closer all you see
-| is a lamp and a gently settling
+| is a crow and a gently settling
 | cloud of sand.
 |
 | Type: Jinn